This article applies to England, Wales and Scotland.

 How long does a disability discrimination case take?

-The average is 31 weeks from filing to resolution, roughly three weeks longer than the all-claims average.
-The fastest 25% of cases clear within 16 weeks, while 25% take 44 weeks or more.
-The additional time reflects the need for medical evidence and preliminary hearings.
+The mean is 34 weeks (Q3 2025/26, provisional), three weeks longer than the all-claims average.
+The fastest 25% clear within 17 weeks; 25% take 50 weeks or more.

 Why is the hearing success rate so low for disability discrimination?